Happy New Year, my friends!

 Goals and business plans are important, but if there’s one thing that 2020 taught me, it’s that our “Me Time” is just as — if not more — important.
-I forced myself to carve out time for myself every single day last month, and it made a huge impact on me.
-You can read more about what I learned and how I did it, here.
+I forced myself to carve out time for myself every single day last month, which greatly impacted me.
+You can read more about what I learned and how I did it here.

-Article I’m pondering – Writing thank you notes becomes a lot easier (and truly becomes a habit) when you systematize it, when you do it at the same time every day and train yourself so that it comes naturally.
-I re-read “You’re Too Busy: You Need a Schultz Hour“ by David Leonhardt recently, and while it’s not really the focus of the piece, this helped me think about time-blocking a little differently.
-While Schultz meant his hour to be focused on strategy and big picture, you can really use it for anything that forces you to focus on one thing, for that hour, until it’s done.
-Use your hour for anything you’d like, but I think you might be grateful you chose to use it for gratitude and a little bit of time for YOU.
+Article I’m pondering – Writing thank you notes becomes a lot easier (and truly becomes a habit) when you systematize it, then do it at the same time every day, and train yourself so that it comes naturally.
+I re-read “You’re Too Busy: You Need a Schultz Hour“ by David Leonhardt recently, and while it’s not the focus of the piece, this helped me think about time-blocking a little differently.
+While Schultz meant his hour to be focused on strategy and the big picture, you can really use it for anything that forces you to focus on one thing for that hour until it’s done.
+Use your hour for anything you’d like, but I think you might be grateful you chose to use it for gratitude and a little time for YOU.

 What do you want to read/hear/know about?
-Let me know and WIN something delivered right to your mailbox!
-What topics do you want me to talk about this year?
+Let me know, and WIN something delivered right to your mailbox!
+What topics do you want me to discuss this year?
 What is something you’re struggling with that you want some help with?
 What are you working on?
-Fill out my brief survey here, and you may WIN a surprise treat, delivered right to your (snail) mailbox!
+Fill out my brief survey here, and you may WIN a surprise treat delivered right to your (snail) mailbox!